Enilsson9/trading-client/README.md

 # me-vue

-1. User should see an index page on /.
+1. User should see a "Login" page on Index when not logged in
 2. User should be redirected to "Login" from navbar
 3. User should be redirected to "Register" from navbar